FREQUENTLY ASKED QUESTIONS

 Core to the ethic of our company is an insistence to only use the very best quality ingredients.
 We fundamentally believe these are the building blocks of a great bake.
 Some examples include: -

-Eggs – All of our eggs are organic and come from a free-range farm a few miles from our bakery.
-We have been working with this producer for years, and regularly inspect the flock.
-The consistent care given to the birds, the acres they have to roam, and the quality of their feed reflect our humane ethos of food production.
+Eggs – All of our eggs are organic and come from a free-range farm.
+We have been working with this producer for years.
+The consistent care given to the birds, the acres they have to roam, and the quality of their feed (no palm oil) reflect our humane ethos of food production.
 All of the eggs are supplied in cardboard trays which we recycle.

 Chocolate – We source our chocolate and cocoa from Belgium, world renowned for quality and consistency.
 We only use plain chocolate with 70%+ cocoa solids, and Dairy Free or Vegan options use cocoa from the same source.
 The resulting products speak for themselves, in delivering rich and indulgent flavour.